 What are sexual problems?

-There is no "normal" level of sexual response because it's different for every woman.
-You may also find that what is normal at one stage of your life changes at another stage.
-For example, it's common for an exhausted mother of a baby to have little interest in sex.
-And it's common for both women and men to have lower sex drives as they age.
+There is no "normal" level of sexual response.
+It's different for everyone.
+You may also find that what's normal at one stage of your life changes at another stage.
+For example, it's common for an exhausted parent of a baby to have little interest in sex.
+And it's common for people to have lower sex drives as they age.

 Some common causes include:

 - Mental and emotional causes.

 These include stress, anxiety, and depression.
 Other causes include relationship problems, fear, and a history of sexual or physical abuse.
 Being unhappy about your body can also be a cause.

 These include hormone problems, pain from an injury, and other problems.
 Certain conditions such as diabetes or arthritis can also cause sexual problems.